 Roshan, Lucy, Jake, and Kuljit, all volunteers from the UK, pose with Mary, deputy head of Excel school, and Titus, head of Excel school and famous for his suits.
 Both Mary and Titus are dedicated, caring leaders and teachers.

 Emma, deputy chair of Porridge and Rice, is accompanied by Grace and Beth, deputy head and head of Lizpal school, as she moves between schools.
-While the areas where Porridge and Rice schools are based are safe, volunteers are not allowed to walk around on their own to avoid getting lost or wandering into less safe areas.
+While the areas where Porridge and Rice schools are safe, volunteers are not allowed to walk around on their own to avoid getting lost or wandering into less safe areas.

 Emma, a qualified nurse and UK volunteer, with Titus, head teacher of Excel School take a break from the Kenyan heat in the office of Lizpal school.

-Jude, Jake, Vish and Emma, arrive early in the morning at Excel School, ready to distribute treats to the pupils, a Porridge and Rice tradition when volunteers first arrive in Kenya.
+Volunteers Jude, Jake, Vish and Emma, arrive early in the morning at Excel School, ready to distribute treats to the pupils, a Porridge and Rice tradition when volunteers first arrive in Kenya.

 Vish, Taylor, Ned, Kuljit, Leonie, and Luan, volunteers from the UK, ready to leave Wildebeest Eco Camp, where Porridge and Rice stay while in Nairobi, for a day volunteering at Porridge and Rice schools in the slums.